stinkyink/book-publishing-guide/chapter1.markdown

 %2Fbittorrent-piracy-doesnt-affect-us-box-office-returns-study-
 finds-120210%2F&sa=D&sntz=1&usg=AFQjCNE7ukXDqrhReL9QcuKReo0lCj8w_A), an
 industry that is heavily hit by illegal file sharing.
-This research highlights a tremendous correlation between films having a split release date, between the Americas and Europe, and the number of times it is illegally shared.
+This research highlights a tremendous correlation between films having a split release date between the Americas and Europe, and the number of times it is illegally shared.

 Though not particularly relevant for eBook file sharing, it highlights how consideration of your target market can lead to increased gains for you and a limitation on illegal activity.

 Take a simple example of pricing.
-Is your book extortionate compared to similar books in your area?
+Is your book price extortionate compared to similar books in your area?
 What about availability, can your book be purchased from numerous vendors or is it actually difficult to get hold of?